 Common stocks and uncommon profits book review

-Scuttlebutts are those common stocks which have gone through a detailed analysis like the study of its promoters, suppliers, customers, stakeholders, employees, competitors etc to find out about company’s future prospect.
+In the book, Philip Fisher described ‘what to buy’ for high-quality stocks, where he called these stocks ‘Scuttlebutt’.
+Scuttlebutts are those common stocks that have gone through a detailed analysis like the study of its promoters, suppliers, customers, stakeholders, employees, competitors etc to find out about the company’s future prospects.

 The most important chapter of the book is ‘What to buy’ where Philip Fisher described his famous ’15 points to look for a common stock’.

 In this chapter, Philip Fisher describes the different factors to check for a common stock like the validity of products/services for long life, management efficiency to continue growth and increase sales, Research, and development centre of the company w.r.t. its size, sales organization, profit margin, improving profit margin, labour & personnel relations, executive relations, cost analysis and accounting controls, competitors, and transparency & integrity of the management.

 Although Philip Fisher mentioned that it’s highly unlikely that a company will meet all the 15 points in his checklist.
 However, if the company fails to meet multiple of these points, then it definitely is a dangerous point for the investors.
 Here is Philip Fisher’s 15 points checklist to look into common stocks before investing.

 - Does the company have products or services with sufficient market potential to make possible a sizable increase in sales for at least several years?